-Who is Liable for Accidents Caused by Autonomous Vehicles?
+Who is Liable for Accidents Caused by Self Driving Cars?

 If you were injured in a car accident with a driverless vehicle, you may be wondering if you are entitled to damages for your injuries.
 Autonomous vehicles are new and innovative means of traveling; however, when they crash, the question of liability is ambiguous.
 When a driverless car crashes, who is liable?
 The owner of the car?
 The manufacturer?
 The Philadelphia car accident attorneys at The Reiff Law Firm discuss the progression of autonomous car legislation and who may be held liable in a collision.